 The Great Pizza Debate

-However, in the opinion of many pizza purists, there is something that matters more than anything when it comes to pizza-deliciousness.
+However, in the opinion of many pizza purists, there is something that matters more than anything regarding pizza deliciousness.
 The most important thing to consider is which style of pizza is the best.

-Unsurprisingly, these opinions have led to one of the biggest debates among pizza aficionados.
+Unsurprisingly, these opinions have led to one of the biggest debates among pizza lovers.
 What is better?
 Chicago-style or New York-style pizza?

 Naturally, the debates can get heated because many pizza lovers have passionate feelings the best type of pizza.

-Before we dig deeper into this debate, let’s learn more about these two different types of pizzas and what makes them so unique.
+Before we dig deeper into this debate, let’s learn more about these two types of pizzas and what makes them unique.

 New York-Style Pizza

-New York-style pizza typically has a thinner crust.
-The pizza is round and is cut into triangle-shaped slices.
+New York-style pizza typically has a thinner crust, which is round and cut into triangle-shaped slices.
 The crust is usually thick and crisp along the edge of the pie, yet soft and thin beneath the toppings.
 Many people fold slices in half when eating this type of pizza.

-Today New York-style pizza it is the dominant style eaten in the New York Metropolitan Area as well as being popular throughout the United States.
+Today, New York-style pizza is the dominant style eaten in the New York Metropolitan Area and is prevalent throughout the United States.

-Chicago-style pizza has high edges that provide space for large amounts of cheese, tomato sauce and toppings.
-Chicago-style pizza is typically prepared in a deep-dish pan and is often served as a stuffed pizza.
-As the name suggests this type of pizza originated in Chicago.
+Chicago-style pizza has high edges that provide space for large amounts of cheese, tomato sauce, and toppings.
+Chicago-style pizza is typically prepared in a deep-dish pan and is served as a stuffed pizza.
+As the name suggests, this type of pizza originated in Chicago.

 Key Difference Between New York and Chicago-Style Pizza

-These two pizzas are quite different.
-They have unique and often nostalgic characteristics that hold a special place in the hearts of many pizza lovers.
+These two pizzas are quite different, and they have unique and often nostalgic characteristics that hold a special place in the hearts of many pizza lovers.

 1. The crust.

-New York pizza is known for thin, crispy crust topped with a thin layer of tomato sauce, cheese and assorted toppings, while Chicago deep dish style pizza features a thick crust that is about an inch-deep that allows room for tomato sauce, cheese and toppings.
+New York pizza is known for its thin, crispy crust topped with a thin layer of tomato sauce, cheese, and assorted toppings, while Chicago deep dish style pizza features a thick crust that is about an inch deep that allows room for tomato sauce, cheese, and toppings.

 2. The cheese.

-Typically, New York-style pizza uses grated low-moisture mozzarella, not the fresh mozzarella slices typically found on Neapolitan style pizza.
+Typically, New York-style pizza uses grated low-moisture mozzarella, not the fresh mozzarella slices commonly found on Neapolitan-style pizza.
 New York pizzas can have additional toppings like vegetables, meats such as pepperoni and sausage, or other kinds of toppings on top of the mozzarella.

 3. The sauce.

-New York style pizza sauce is often more heavily seasoned sauce with a balance of sweetness and heat.
-The texture of the sauce is light enough to spread, but thick enough to keep the pizza from turning soggy.
+New York-style pizza sauce is often more heavily seasoned with a balance of sweetness and heat.
+The sauce’s texture is light enough to spread but thick enough to keep the pizza from turning soggy.

-Chicago-style pizzas tend to include more sauce compared to other pizze styles.
-The sauce used is often chunkier than the sauce used pan pizzas, but nowhere near as chunky as what is used in traditional deep dish pizzas.
+Chicago-style pizzas tend to include more sauce compared to other pizza styles.
+The sauce used is often chunkier than the sauce used in pan pizzas but nowhere near as chunky as what is used in traditional deep dish pizzas.

 4. How it is served and how you eat it.

 New York-style pizza is served by the slice.
-Large NY Style pizzas are usually 18″ in diameter.
-Slices are usually cut in a triangle-shape.
+Large NY Style pizzas are usually 18″ in diameter, and slices are cut in a triangle shape.

-Eating Chicago pizza usually requires a full, sit-down meal with a fork, knife and napkins.
-Chicago pizza is usually thicker and can be messy.
-Chicago style pizza is not really the type of pizza that you can eat with your bare hands.
+Eating Chicago pizza usually requires a full, sit-down meal with a fork, knife, and napkins.
+Chicago pizza is generally thicker and can be messy, and Chicago-style pizza is different from the type of pizza that you can eat with your bare hands.

 The Debate Will Likely Never End

-People from different areas have different preferences.
-This is not unusual.
-We must accept that we are not all the same and people often see things from a different lense.
+People from different areas have different preferences, and this is not unusual.
+We must accept that we are not all the same and that people often see things differently.